Clyde Viaduct Improvement Works

 We’re investing £4.7M to carry out essential repairs to the viaduct, including waterproofing the viaduct deck before removing and replacing sections of steel on the underside of the bridge.

-The programme is designed to extend the lifespan of the viaduct as part of our commitment to running a safe and reliable railway and is expected to be completed in December 2022.
+The programme is designed to extend the lifespan of the viaduct as part of our commitment to running a safe and reliable railway.

 Arglye Line closure enabled our teams to work around-the-clock